kuklachert/udacity-project6/README.md

 3) To make the markers less ugly, I just made them smaller.
 I think they look much more elegant with the size 2.

+The enhanced visualisation can be found in index_final.html.
 Overall I think that with the enhanced data set the infographic has quite a lot of content and still remains pretty navigable.

 ### Resources